-SAS Machine Learning on SAS Analytics Cloud is designed for SAS and open source data scientists to gain on-demand programmatic access to SAS Viya.
+SAS Machine Learning on SAS Cloud is designed for SAS and open source data scientists to gain on-demand programmatic access to SAS Viya.
 All the algorithms provided by SAS Visual Data Mining and Machine Learning (VDMML), SAS Visual Statistics and SAS Visual Analytics are available through the offering.
 Developers and data scientists access SAS through a programming interface using either the SAS or Python programming languages.

-A free trial for Analytics Cloud is available, and registration is simple.
+A free trial for SAS Cloud is available, and registration is simple.
 The trial environment allows users to manage and collaborate with others, share data, and create runtime models to analyze their data.
-The system is pre-loaded with sample data for learning, and allows users to upload their own data.
-My colleague Joe Furbee explains how to register for the trial and takes you on a tour of the system in his article, Zero to SAS in 60 Seconds- SAS Machine Learning on SAS Analytics Cloud.
+The system is pre-loaded with sample data for learning and allows users to upload their own data.
+My colleague Joe Furbee explains how to register for the trial and takes you on a tour of the system in his article, Zero to SAS in 60 Seconds- SAS Machine Learning on SAS Cloud.

-Luckily, I had the privilege of being the technical writer for the documentation for SAS Analytics Cloud, and through this met two of my now close friends at SAS.
+Luckily, I had the privilege of being the technical writer for the documentation for SAS Cloud, and through this met two of my now close friends at SAS.

-Alyssa Andrews (pictured left) and Mariah Bragg (pictured right) are both Software Developers at SAS, but worked on the UI for SAS Analytics Cloud.
+Alyssa Andrews (pictured left) and Mariah Bragg (pictured right) are both Software Developers at SAS but worked on the UI for SAS Cloud.
 Mariah works in the Research and Development (R&D) division of SAS while Alyssa works in the Information Technology (IT) division.
 As you can see this project ended up being an interesting mix of SAS teams!

-As Mariah told me the history, I learned that SAS Analytics Cloud “was a collaborative project between IT and R&D. The IT team presented the container technology idea to Dr. Goodnight but went to R&D because they wanted this idea run like an R&D project.”
+As Mariah told me the history, I learned that SAS Cloud “was a collaborative project between IT and R&D. The IT team presented the container technology idea to Dr. Goodnight but went to R&D because they wanted this idea to run like an R&D project.”

 Alyssa: For me, it is SAS getting to do Software as a Service.
-So now you can click on our SAS Software and it can magically run without having to add the complexity of shipping a technical support agent to the customers site to install a bunch of complex software.
+So now you can click on our SAS Software and it can magically run without having to add the complexity of shipping a technical support agent to the customer's site to install a bunch of complex software.

 Mariah: I agree.
-This will be a great opportunity for SAS to unify and have all our SAS products on cloud.
+This will be a great opportunity for SAS to unify and have all our SAS products on the cloud.